zsolthajdu/django_stash/README.md

 }
 ```

-The following examples assume that the app is assigned to the __/bookmarks__ path.
+The following examples assume that the app is accessed through the __/bookmarks__ path.

 ### Supported arguments
 * page : to request a specific page of the results.
 Default is 1.